Month: December 2024

 If you have given yourself over to sin like I did, quit!
 You don’t have to stay in that same rut.
 Even if you’re just dabbling in it, stop.
 You may not get the same kind of wake-up call I got (dragged off with nose hooks), so consider this your wake-up call—this very article.
 With God’s help, I made a drastic change in my life, and so can you.

 God’s grace is a marvelous thing indeed.
 No matter what you’ve done, no matter how many people you’ve hurt, no matter how many times you’ve provoked Him to anger, He is willing to forgive.
 Yes, I humbled myself before Him, and yes, I repented, but I still didn’t deserve what He gave me.
-You don’t deserve it either, but you would be foolish not to take it.
+You don’t deserve it neither, but you would be foolish not to take it.
 Repent of your sins, and seek His forgiveness—and don’t wait; please do it today!

 — Via Plain Words from God’s Word, November 29, 2024